 For a cell to survive and function efficiently, it requires an adequate supply of oxygen so that aerobic metabolism can take place.
 For this to occur, oxygen needs to be uploaded onto the haemoglobin carrier molecules, which takes place at the alveolar interface between the respiratory and circulatory systems and then downloaded within the individual organs.
 The oxygen saturation reading (SpO2) is a measurement of the amount of oxygenated haemoglobin being carried within the circulatory system.
-Therefore, it does not provide a full picture of how well a patient is ventilating, nor does it provide information on the cellular environment that can impact on the ability of the haemoglobin molecule to download oxygen and for the cellular uptake of oxygen.
+Therefore, it does not provide a full picture of how well a patient is ventilating, nor does it provide information on the cellular environment that can impact carriage and utilisation of oxygen.
 This is why a blood gas measurement is required, as information on the CO2 level, pH balance, etc is required to provide a complete picture of the patient’s respiratory function and cellular function.
 For example, in cyanide poisoning, the SpO2 is normal but the cells are hypoxic because the poison prevents the downloading of oxygen from haemoglobin to the cells.
-Thus, pulse oximetry is really providing information on how well oxygen is being uploaded to the haemoglobin molecules and it is inferred from this reading that the patient is either hypoxic or not, although cellular hypoxia may still be present.
+Thus, pulse oximetry is really providing information on how well oxygen is being uploaded to the haemoglobin molecules.